oetiker/sourcey-buildpack/README.md

 `SourceyStart.sh` (mandatory) to launch the application at runtime.

-## `SourceyBuild.sh`
+## The `SourceyBuild.sh` script

 In this script you build your thirdparty software.
 At the most basic level, you just have to make sure to install the result into `$PREFIX`.

 You may want to use `$WORK_DIR` to unpack your source.
 And if you need other files from your application you can find them in `$BUILD_DIR`.

 For a classic autotools packaged application, your setup instructions might look like this: